-Immediately after handling/handling cement or products/preparations that contain it, it is necessary to wash with neutral soap or appropriate light detergent or use moisturizers.
+Immediately after handling/handling cement or products/preparations containing it, it is necessary to wash with mild soap or appropriate light detergent or use moisturizers.

 Discard contaminated clothes, footwear, glasses, etc. and clean them completely before using them again.

 Eye/face protection